WiseLife42/GetADSILO/README.md

 The script performs the following actions:
 * Displays users with SILO applied.
-* Displays groups with SILO applied.
+* Displays computers with SILO applied.

 # Installation
 ## Prerequisites